 Financial Aid Overview

-Financial Aid is intended to cover a student's educational expenses while they are pursuing an eligible degree or certificate program.
-Financial Aid comes in two forms: Gift Aid (grants, scholarships, enrollment fee waivers) and Self-Help Aid (loans and work-study).
+Financial aid is intended to cover a student's direct educational expenses while they are pursuing an eligible degree or certificate program.
+Financial aid comes in two forms: gift aid (grants, scholarships, enrollment fee waivers) and self-help aid (loans and work-study).
 Please review the specific aid that may be available to you at the Federal and State Assistance link below.

 Your overall financial need, then, is determined by subtracting your Estimated Family Contribution from your Cost of Attendance.
 The goal of the Financial Aid Office at each college is to fill in this gap with a balance of gift aid and self-help aid.
 Keep in mind due to limited funding this gap will never fully be filled, so a student must look at other methods for funding their education as well.
 Examples include family support, employment, savings, and reducing indirect expenses.